onzfonz/comp227/src/content/3/en/part3c.md

 npm i dotenv
 ```

-To use the library, we create a *.env* file at the root of the project.
+To use the library, we will create a *.env* file at the root of the project.
+Please make sure that *.env* is added to your github folder.
+You should ***close WebStorm*** so that your file watchers are not active currently.
+After that, you can make a .env file and type `git status` to verify that git does not see the .env file as something that was added.
+If it was or if it says it was updated, please send me a message to help you get the commands to remove the *.env* file and to verify it's in your *.gitignore* file.
 The environment variables are defined inside of the file, and it can look like this:

 ```bash